Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-react.md

 entire SDK.
 For example, they might want to access current theme parameters stored in `window.location`.
 In such cases, SDK initialization may not be necessary.

-To retrieve Web App launch parameters, the `useLaunchParams` hook (or the `withLaunchParams` higher-order component) can be used.
+To retrieve Mini App launch parameters, the `useLaunchParams` hook (or the `withLaunchParams` higher-order component) can be used.

 ```jsx